nicolasdasriaux/slick-tour/slick-tour.md

 * Many differences between databases and SQL dialects
 * A **profile** allows
   - to unify peculiarities,
-  - and also to benefit from them.
+  - and also to benefit from proprietary features.

 ---